tejasship/Blinkit-Dashboard-/README.md

 1. Clone the repository
    git clone https://github.com/your-username/blinkit-sales-dashboard.git
-2. Open the dashboard file in your preferred tool (Power BI / Tableau / Excel).
+2. Open the dashboard file in your Power BI tool.

-3. Load the sample dataset or connect to your live data source.
+4. Load the sample dataset or connect to your live data source.

-4. Use filters to explore sales across cities, categories, and time.
+5. Use filters to explore sales across cities, categories, and time.

 ---